rt-comps/rt-comps.github.io/dev/simon/components/rt-orderform/privfuncs.md

 | :--- | --- | --- | :--- |
 |*testData*|{Map}|-|itemLine data to compare|

-Compares *testData* with the current contents of the cart to look for any changes
+Compares *testData* with the current contents of the cart to look for any changes.

+This function is only used by

 **Return Value:** Boolean
   - *True*